-Return the instrument AND ALL SENSORS to TPS freight pre-paid and insured in its original packing or suitable equivalent.
-INSIST on a proof of delivery receipt from the carrier for your protection in the case of shipping claims for transit loss or damage.
-It is your responsibility as the sender to ensure that TPS receives the unit.
+Return the instrument AND ALL SENSORS to TPS Pty Ltd freight prepaid.
+It is your responsibility as the sender to ensure that TPS Pty Ltd receives the unit, so consider using a traceable freight service.

 Please check that the following is enclosed with your equipment: